merce-fra/PELCA/Details/Algorithm.md

 </div>

 Initially, the global distribution function of the RU must be found.
 It is necessary to associate faults within a replacement unit.
 Faults can be associated in series, meaning all subsystems must function for the overall system to be operational.
 Once the distribution function is established, it is compared to a random number between 0 and 1, generated according to a uniform distribution.
-This comparison helps determine the fault time (`ti*`) for the `RUi`.
-If the random number is less than the distribution function, it indicates the fault time `ti*`.
+This comparison helps determine the fault time (ti*) for the RUi.
+If the random number is less than the distribution function, it indicates the fault time ti*.

 ##  Replacement: quantifying Impacts
 The previous sections describe, on one hand, the creation of the replacement matrix based on faults and diagnostics for the input data, and on the other hand, the fault generation.
-To calculate the Impact related to replacement `(IR)`, it remains to link the two.
-For this purpose, depending on the fault at a given time `t`, we will generate a replacement vector `(RV)`, which is mathematically expressed as follows:
+To calculate the Impact related to replacement (IR), it remains to link the two.
+For this purpose, depending on the fault at a given time t, we will generate a replacement vector (RV), which is mathematically expressed as follows:
 <div align="center">
     <img src="../Images/quanti_remp1.png" width="400"/>
     <p>Fig 8.
 Equation to quantify replacement.</p>
 </div>

-Where `i*` represents the `RUi` in fault, `d*` the faults at `t`, and `d` the vector of all faults. `RV*` represents the replacement vector when a fault occurs at `t*`, and `RM*(k,:)` is the k-th row of `RM*`.
+Where i* represents the RUi in fault, d* the faults at t, and d the vector of all faults.
+RV* represents the replacement vector when a fault occurs at t*, and RM*(k,:) is the k-th row of RM*.

-Then, to quantify the impact of replacement `IR`, simply perform the matrix calculation of the replacement vector with the impact matrix for the manufacturing of each component:
+Then, to quantify the impact of replacement IR, simply perform the matrix calculation of the replacement vector with the impact matrix for the manufacturing of each component:

 <div align="center">
     <img src="../Images/quanti_remp2.png" width="400"/>
     <p>Fig 9.
 Equation to quantify impact of replacement.</p>
 </div>

-Where `Imf` represents the environmental impacts during manufacturing.
+Where Imf represents the environmental impacts during manufacturing.